Evolution of the permit system

-Pharmaceutical Benefits Scheme (PBS) authority prescriptions for Schedule 8 medicines merely indicate that Medicare Australia will subsidise the cost of the medication; medical practitioners must still obtain a Schedule 8 permit if required under Victorian legislation.
+Authority prescriptions, approved under the Pharmaceutical Benefits Scheme, merely indicate that Medicare Australia will subsidise the cost of the medicine; medical practitioners must still comply with the requirements for a Schedule 8 treatment permit under Victorian legislation.

-General exceptions – (prisons, residential aged care services, hospital inpatients)
+General exceptions (prisons, gaols, residential aged care services, inpatients)

-In circumstances where a person is confined and not personally managing their medicines, the risk of concurrent prescribing is significantly reduced.
-Accordingly, a permit is not required to prescribe Schedule 8 medicines for:
+In circumstances where patients are confined or not personally managing their medicines, the risk of concurrent prescribing and prescription-shopping is significantly reduced.
+Accordingly, a permit is not required to prescribe Schedule 8 poisons for:

 - prisoners being treated in a prison or police gaol